daveyarwood/blog.djy.io/src/_drafts/fifo-narrator.md

 # Google Text-to-Speech

-After looking around for a while for other options, I saw that Google Cloud has a [Text-to-Speech][google-tts] product.
+As I was looking around for other options, I saw that Google Cloud has a [Text-to-Speech][google-tts] product.
 The quality is excellent, but it is a paid product that requires a Google Cloud account if you want to use the Text-to-Speech API directly.

 It turns out, however, [Google Translate][google-translate] uses the same